 The word “graphic” comes from a Greek word that means “writing, drawing.”
 Graphic representations are visual, symbolic, illustrative … and written.
 Graphic descriptions are vivid, detailed, descriptive, illustrative.
 Do you see a connection here?

-Authors who wants to sell their books (as I suppose most authors do) will draw more attention to themselves and their books if the package (author and books) is attractive.
+Authors who want to sell their books (as I suppose most authors do) will draw more attention to themselves and their books if the package (author and books) is attractive.

 I’ve talked before about what an important job book covers have.
 Mark Coker, founder of Smashwords, points out that: